Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 Case Study: Angels in America Photoshoot for Vogue Magazine

-Annie takes us behind-the-scenes at a photoshoot for Vogue magazine, where she captures the cast of Angels in America.
+Annie takes us behind the scenes at a photo shoot for Vogue magazine, where she captures the cast of Angels in America.
 We get to watch her and her team set up the photoshoot, affect her concept, and show the way she works with her subjects.

 The Technical Side of Digital Photography

-In this chapter, Annie shares how she approached transitioning from film to digital, and what starting out in the darkroom can teach you.
+In this chapter, Annie shares how she approached transitioning from film to digital and what starting out in the darkroom can teach you.

-Annie also shares her perspective on focus and sharpness – and how above all else it’s the content that matters.
+Annie also shares her perspective on focus and sharpness – and how, above all else, it’s the content that matters.

 Transitioning into Digital

-She also shared her struggle with transitioning and letting go of the film cameras and polaroids she loved so much
+She also shared her struggle with transitioning and letting go of the film cameras and Polaroids she loved so much.

 Using Digital Tools to Enhance Traditional Photography